Around Wisconsin Bicycle Tours

 What kind of a bicycle should I bring?

-For tours of this type, most cyclist choose a lightweight road bike that can handle hills usually with a triple rather than double crank) but is durable enough to ride for a week on back roads that might not have perfectly smooth asphalt.
+For tours of this type, most cyclists choose a lightweight road bike that can handle hills and is durable enough to ride for a week on back roads that might not have perfectly smooth asphalt.
 But any bicycle that is comfortable enough for you to ride for several hours on consecutive days will work, including hybrids, tandems and electric bikes.

 How physically difficult is the tour?